ecodina/hunter-wifi/README.md

 It can control up to 48 zones and 4 programs.

-A quite extensive documentation is available inside the [docs](docs) folder.
+A quite extensive documentation is available on [this webpage](https://ecodina.github.io/hunter-wifi).

 ## Compatible devices